 On the note of the big reveal/climax, i.e. the identity of Joshua’s brother’s new wife.
 First of all, this was easy to guess back in the beginning during her debilitating sick scene.
 It wasn’t the lack of surprise that was frustrating though, as I actually enjoy being able to suss out reveals (go Detective Kimberly!); it was the confusing way Thorne handled this supposed climatic scene.
 After the “big reveal”, she promptly had Josh dismiss the matter and easily convince Lucy it wasn’t important, which went against Lucy’s character for the entire book (and three-quarters of that scene up until that point).
 In the end, it just felt rushed, like Thorne ran out of time to write the book, and left me wondering what I had read.

 The ending left me a bit hanging, I wanted to know so much more!
 How did Lucy’s father handle meeting Joshua?
 Did he say Josh’s name correctly??
 How great was the drama between their competing companies???
 I honestly could have continued following their lives for a while after.
-This was overall an excellent and quick beach-read romance novel.
+The Hating Game was overall an excellent and quick beach-read romance novel.
 The flaws I pointed out aren’t deal breakers (and no one should go in expecting the next best classic), but I’m 100% glad I bought this and will absolutely read more in this genre.